 Help for Borrowers who can’t Refinance

-Refinancing away from Firstmark may be the easiest way to get a better interest rate or lower payment, but refinancing isn’t always an option for borrowers who don’t have the credit score or income to qualify.
+Refinancing away from Firstmark Services may be the easiest way to get a better interest rate or lower payment.
+However, refinancing isn’t always an option for borrowers who don’t have the credit score or income to qualify.

 Sadly, the borrowers who need the help the most are the ones who will have the most difficult time getting help.